-We define enterprise clients as our customers and we sell auto service coupons to enterprise clients, which each coupon represents one specific auto service.
-There are various service types including vehicle washing, waxing, maintenance, driving service and road assistance, and we only provide one specific service among various service types for each specific service coupon.
-We identify each specific service coupon as a contract that establishes enforceable rights and obligations for each party.
-We charge the service fee at a fixed price per service when the service is performed.
-For service coupons with limited duration, we either charge the service fee at a fixed price per service when the service is performed or when the coupon expires, whether or not the service has been performed.
-We consider each service coupon is a distinct service that is capable of providing a benefit to the customer on its own according to ASC 606-10-25-14(a).
-Therefore, we identify only one performance obligation under a contract, which is to provide a specific service or to stand-ready to perform a specific service within a limited duration.
-We act as a principal as we control the right to services before the services are provided to customers and we have the ability to direct other parties to provide the services to customers on our behalf.
-Specifically, we have the ability to choose service providers, is primarily responsible for the acceptability for the service meeting customer specifications, bears inventory risk after transfer of control of services to customers, and has the discretion in establishing the price with customers and with service providers and bears credit risk.
-We recognize revenue in the gross amount of consideration at a point of time when the service is provided, or when the service coupon expires.
-We do not provide refunds to customers when a coupon is expired but not used.
+SunCar defines enterprise clients as SunCar's customers and SunCar sells automotive after-sales service coupons to enterprise clients, which each coupon represents one specific automotive after-sales service.
+There are various service types including vehicle washing, waxing, maintenance, driving service and road assistance, and SunCar only provides one specific service among various service types for each specific service coupon.
+SunCar identifies each specific service coupon as a contract that establishes enforceable rights and obligations for each party.
+SunCar charges the service fee at a fixed price per service when the service is performed.
+For service coupons with limited duration, SunCar either charges the service fee at a fixed price per service when the service is performed or when the coupon expires, whether or not the service has been performed.
+SunCar considers each service coupon is a distinct service that is capable of providing a benefit to the customer on its own according to ASC 606-10-25-14(a).
+Therefore, SunCar identifies only one performance obligation under a contract, which is to provide a specific service or to stand-ready to perform a specific service within a limited duration.
+SunCar acts as a principal as SunCar controls the right to services before the services are provided to customers and SunCar has the ability to direct other parties to provide the services to customers on SunCar's behalf.
+Specifically, SunCar has the ability to choose service providers, is primarily responsible for the acceptability for the service meeting customer specifications, bears inventory risk after transfer of control of services to customers, and has the discretion in establishing the price with customers and with service providers and bears credit risk.
+SunCar does not provide refunds to customers when a coupon is expired but not used.